-Zoos can participate with keeper talks/ animal encounters/ naming (or other) competitions/ raffles & fundraising activities or to even give the chance be a Coati keeper for a day
+Zoos can participate with keeper talks/ animal encounters/ naming (or other) competitions/ raffles & fundraising activities, or even give the chance be a Coati keeper for a day!

 From a little girl I had always had a passion for animals, which lead me to the path of being a qualified Zookeeper & Marine Animal Specialist in Australia.
 I have been in the field for 8 years now and my interests and passion for animal welfare and conservation have continued to grow.

 I completed 5 years of study through TAFE SA, and obtained my Certificate III in Animal Care and Husbandry, Animal Studies and Captive Animal Management.
 While undertaking my studies I was volunteering for 2 years as a Zookeeper’s assistant until obtaining my current role in the field.

 Before becoming a zookeeper I had no idea about Coatis, but now I couldn’t imagine not working with them, let alone not knowing about them.
 It’s heart-breaking to see the public walk past them without acknowledgement or even knowing how to pronounce their name.

 This motivated me to conduct some research; and to which I found their relatives were and still are Endangered.
 From that point, I knew something had to be done, so I created World Coati Day!